 Among the near-Earth asteroids classified as Potentially Hazardous, Florence is one of the biggest.
 Bigger asteroids include 1999 JM8 (4.3 miles or 7 km), 4183 Cuno (3.5 miles or 5.6 km) and 3200 Phaeton (3.2 miles or 5.1 km), which is thought to be the parent body of the Geminid meteor shower.

 Of these, however, Florence is brightest, making it an excellent target for possible glimpses via small telescopes and binoculars.

 Its size of about half the elevation of Mount Everest has allowed it to reach a visual magnitude of +8.75 to +9, making it a relatively easy target for experienced observers at sites with dark skies.

 Its distance will make it difficult to detect its slow motion across the stars, unless you are using at least a 5″ diameter or bigger telescope and observe in the right direction.

 Although asteroid Florence is travelling at 30,266 miles per hour (48,708 km/h), the distance will make it appear so slow that observers should keep watching the fairly bright asteroid for about 5 to 10 minutes to detect its movement across the stars.

-Bottom line: Asteroid 3122 Florence will safely pass by our planet on September 1, 2017 at over 18 times the Earth-moon distance.
-It’s the largest asteroid to pass this close to our planet since the first near-Earth asteroid was discovered over a century ago and might be visible to observers at dark sites using small telescopes, and even binoculars.
+Bottom line: Asteroid 3122 Florence safely passed by our planet on September 1, 2017 at 18 times the Earth-moon distance.
+It’s the largest asteroid to pass this close to our planet since the first near-Earth asteroid was discovered over a century ago.
+Radar revealed two moons for Florence!
+The asteroid is visible to observers at dark sites using small telescopes.
+Chart in this post.